tomasklaen/uosc/README.md

 `palette` specifies that this menu's primarily mode of interaction is through a search input.
 When enabled, search input will be visible at all times (doesn't have to be enabled and can't be disabled), and `title` will be used as input placeholder while search query is empty.

 `search_debounce` controls how soon the search happens after the last character was entered in milliseconds.
 Entering new character resets the timer.
 Defaults to `300`.
 It can also have a special value `'submit'`, which triggers a search only after `ctrl+enter` was pressed.

+`initial_query` fills menu search with initial query string.
+Useful for example when you want to implement something like subtitle downloader, you'd set it to current file name.

 `item.icon` property accepts icon names.
 You can pick one from here: [Google Material Icons](https://fonts.google.com/icons)\
 There is also a special icon name `spinner` which will display a rotating spinner.
 Along with a no-op command on an item and `keep_open=true`, this can be used to display placeholder menus/items that are still loading.